alphagov/govuk-design-system/src/community/contribution-criteria/index.md

   ]
 }) }}

-The [Design System working group](/community/design-system-working-group/) reviews proposals to check they meet these criteria.
+The Design System team reviews proposals to check they meet these criteria.
 Proposals that meet the criteria then move to the next step to show they're ready to publish.

 ## Developing a component or pattern

-Before a new component or pattern is published the working group reviews the implementation to make sure it is usable, consistent and versatile.
+Before a new component or pattern is published the team reviews the implementation to make sure it is usable, consistent and versatile.

 {{ govukTable({
   caption: "Before publication criteria",